Universal Algebraic Methods for Constraint Satisfaction Problems: Introduction

-It follows from the theorem that if both $\var{V}$ and $\var{W}$ are \sdm, or both have an edge term, then every finite member of $\sansH(\var{V}\circ \var{W})$ will be tractable.
+It follows from Theorem~\ref{thm:robust} that if both $\var{V}$ and $\var{W}$ are \sdm, or both have an edge term, then every finite member of $\sansH(\var{V}\circ \var{W})$ is tractable.
 So the next step would be to consider $\var{V}$ with one of these properties and $\var{W}$ with the other.
 But even if we could prove that tractability is preserved by \malcev product, that would not be enough.
 In particular, simple algebras would remain problematic.

-Interestingly, Barto and Kozik have recently developed an approach that seems particularly well-suited to simple algebras.
-In \lics'10~(\cite{MR2953899}), these researchers proved a powerful ``Absorption Theorem'' for products of two absorption-free algebras in a Taylor variety.
-At a more recent workshop~\cite{Barto-shanks}, Barto announced further joint work with Kozik on a general ``Rectangularity Theorem'' that says, roughly, a subdirect product of simple nonabelian algebras contains a full product of minimal absorbing subalgebras
+Interestingly, Barto and Kozik developed an approach that is particularly well-suited to dealing with simple algebras in this context.
+In \lics'10~(\cite{MR2953899}), these researchers proved a powerful ``Absorption Theorem'' for products of two ``absorption-free'' algebras in a Taylor variety.
+At a more recent workshop~\cite{Barto-shanks}, Barto announced further joint work with Kozik on a general ``Rectangularity Theorem'' that gives conditions under which a subdirect product of simple nonabelian algebras contains a full product of ``minimal absorbing'' subalgebras.
+(Terms in quotes and other technicalities are defined below.)

 In Section~\ref{sec:tayl-vari-rect} of the present paper we state and prove a version of Barto and Kozik's Rectangularity Theorem.
 In Section~\ref{sec:csps-comm-idemp}, we apply this tool, together with some techniques involving \malcev products and other new decomposition strategies, to prove that every commutative, idempotent binar of cardinality at most~4 is tractable.